 - 1 cup panko (Japanese breadcrumbs)

-- 2 cabbage leaves, cut into julienned strips
+- 2 leaves green cabbage (cut into julienned strips)

 - Sprinkle salt and pepper on the meat.
 Then dip each slice of meat into the flour first, then dip in egg, and finally coat it with Panko.

-- When it’s hot, put 2 slices of the meat.
-Make sure you place it flat.
-Turn over when the bottom side is nicely golden browned.
+- When it’s hot, put 2 pieces, laying it flat.
+Turn over when the bottom side is browned.

-- When both sides are golden browned, remove the meat from the oil and place it on paper towels.
+- When both sides are cooked and golden brown, remove the meat from the oil and place it on paper towels.

-- Serve rice in a Donburi bowl and spread cabbages.
+- Serve rice in a Donburi bowl and spread cabbages over the top.
 Crisscross the cabbage with Japanese mayonnaise.